shoaibsufi/workyforce/README.md

-# eScience Lab Workforce Planner — Django App
+# WorkyForce

-A web application that replaces the Excel workforce planning spreadsheet with a proper database-backed web interface.
+A web application that replaces the Excel spreadsheet based planning spreadsheet with a database-backed web interface.
 Built with Django.

 ---